 This site isn't legal advice, as we say on every page, but we do our best to give a layperson's explanation of legal concepts as they impact communities.
 In the case of heir property, the heirs own the land but there is no "clear title."
 You also might hear the expression that the title is clouded.

 First and foremost, there is no concept in American law of family

 ownership.
 An individual or a named group of individuals own real

 estate.
-So if you don't have clear title, you can't convey a clear title
+Therefore if all of the heirs are not listed on the title and the last owner dies, there would be a clouded title.
+And if you don't have clear title, you can't convey a clear title

 to someone else if you wanted to sell the property.